 Sour cream is just yummy.
 Plain and simple.
 What’s a baked potato without sour cream?
 Or one of my favorites, beef stroganoff?
 Must. have. sour cream.
+It’s easy to make your own sour cream and that means you can control the quality and save money in the process.

 And like yogurt, good quality sour cream contains live, probiotic cultures.
 It’s made by fermenting cream with a bacterial culture which sours and thickens the cream.